sst/guide/_chapters/create-a-s3-bucket-for-file-uploads.md

 ### Enable CORS

-In the React App we will be building, users will be uploading files to the bucket we just created directly from the browser.
-By default, S3 does not allow its resources to be accessed by a web page from a different domain.
+In the notes app we'll be building, users will be uploading files to the bucket we just created.
+And since our app will be served through our custom domain, it'll be communicating across domains while it does the uploads.
+By default, S3 does not allow its resources to be accessed from a different domain.
 However, cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.
 Let's enable CORS for our S3 bucket.

 Select the bucket we just created.

 ![Select Created S3 Bucket screenshot]({{ site.url }}/assets/s3/select-created-s3-bucket.png)

-Select **Permissions** tab, then select **CORS configuration**.
+Select the **Permissions** tab, then select **CORS configuration**.

 ![Select S3 Bucket CORS Configuration screenshot]({{ site.url }}/assets/s3/select-s3-bucket-cors-configuration.png)